Programming-Git2024/Shop5/README.md

 Corresponding changes were implemented in the mainscreen.html in lines 38-39 and 49-49

 ## Task H Adding validation between max and min fields
-validation is implemented in part.java in lines 94-96 and 136-141.
+validation is implemented in part.java in lines 94-101.
 In these lines, a validator for inv ensures the value is not less than minInv, and also not greater than maxInv.
 The commit message for this task is 'task H'